 - May help support the immune system: Melatonin has been found to switch on the T-cells in your white blood cells, thereby aiding good immune responses.

-- Act as an antioxidant: Melatonin has shown to work as an antioxidant that can help protect cells from oxidative damage without triggering free radicals and also help improve the body’s immune system.
+- Act as an antioxidant: Melatonin has been shown to work as an antioxidant that can help protect cells from oxidative damage without triggering free radicals and also help improve the body’s immune system.

 - Help protect mitochondria in cells: Mitochondria provides cells with the power they need to function optimally.
-Melatonin has been found to benefit the mitochondrial function, thanks to its antioxidant properties.
+Melatonin has been found to benefit mitochondrial function, thanks to its antioxidant properties.